Exercise Tubing | Resistance Tubes | Resistance Tubes Exercise Bands

 Filter

-Exercise tube or resistance tube is a generic term for any rubber tubing or flat tube device used for strength training.
+Exercise tubing or resistance tube is a generic term for any rubber tubing or flat tube device used for strength training.
 During strength training, a resistive force greater than normal is applied to your body.
-This force can be provided by machines, your own body weight, free weights (dumbbells, barbells) or rubber resistance.
+This force can be provided by machines, your own body weight, free weights (dumbbells, barbells), or rubber resistance.

-When additional force is applied, your muscles, bones and connective tissue respond by getting stronger.
-The advantages of using exercise tubes include portability, ability to vary the tension to make an exercise harder, and performing exercises that cannot be done with free weights.
+When additional force is applied, your muscles, bones, and connective tissue respond by getting stronger.
+The advantages of using exercise tubing include portability, the ability to vary the tension to make an exercise harder, and the ability to perform exercises that cannot be done with free weights.

 Exercise tubes work certain parts of the body according to where they are placed and how they are used.
 They are especially great for strengthening & toning legs and arms and work great for abdominal muscles.